antonulyanov/cs50-final-project/README.md

 Anton edited this readme in Sublime.
 And note that Sublime > Atom.

 Nick edited this line in atom and is noting, officially, that Atom is sick af and Anton should watch his fucking mouth

+Cynthia edited this line and hopes it works!!! (for the sake of Nick's bp.
+Although she can administer nitro if it's an emergency :) )